 - Only elected officers will have full voting privileges on the Executive Board

 B. The one-year terms of the Division Vice-President, President, and Past President shall be consecutive, pending results of the annual election.
 At the end of her or his term, the Vice-President will be nominated by the Nominations and Elections Committee for the office of President, and the President will be nominated by the Nominations and Elections Committee for the office of Past President.

 - The terms for any office with a term longer than one year shall be staggered to minimize the number of vacancies in any given election.

-- Terms of office for the Secretary and Treasurer will be one (1) year with the option to run for re-election and serve up to three (3) consecutive terms.
+- Terms of office for the Secretary and Treasurer will be two (2) years.

 - In the event an officer must step down before the end of his or her term, the Executive Board may appoint a current member of the Division to fulfill the remainder of the vacated term.

 - Provide overall leadership of the Division

 - Represent the Division and the interests of geoscience education research on the NAGT Council

 - Recruit Division members to serve as liaisons with education groups in external professional organizations, such as the Geological Society of America (GSA) and American Geophysical Union (AGU)